phonchi/awesome-spark/README.md

 * [Apache Beam](https://beam.apache.org/) - Unified data processing engine supporting both batch and streaming applications.
 Apache Spark is one of the supported execution environments.
 * [Blaze](https://github.com/blaze/blaze) - Interface for querying larger than memory datasets using Pandas-like syntax.
 It supports both Spark `DataFrames` and `RDDs`.

+### Related Project
+* [Apache Kudu](https://kudu.apache.org/) - A new addition to the open source Apache Hadoop ecosystem, Apache Kudu completes Hadoop's storage layer to enable fast analytics on fast data.
+* [Apache Parquet](https://github.com/apache/parquet-mr) -Parquet-MR contains the java implementation of the Parquet format.
+Parquet is a columnar storage format for Hadoop; it provides efficient storage and encoding of data.
+* [Apache Avro](https://github.com/apache/avro) - Apache Avro™ is a data serialization system and data format.

 ## Resources